gauraishwarya/Password-Generator/README.md

 ## Objective:-
 - ##### To create a random password generator using Python.
 ## Modules needed:-
-string – For accessing string constants.
+##### I) string – For accessing string constants.
 The ones we would need are –
-##### 1) Dashboard creation: Identify the KPIs, design an intutive and visually appealing dashboard, add interactive visualizations and filtering capabilities to allow users to explore the data at various level of granularity.
-##### 2) Data Analysis: Provide valuable insights to business entities regarding the effectiveness of their sales stratigies through visualization and charts.
-##### 3) Sales Forecasting: Leverage history data and apply time series analysis to generate forecasts for next 15 days.
-##### 4) Actionable Insights and Recommendations: Rnd goal is to share valuable insights and actionable information that can drive strategic decision-making and support the supermarket's goal for growth, efficiency, and customer satisfaction.
+1) string.ascii_letters:  ASCII is a system that is used to represent characters digitally, every ASCII character has its own unique code. string.ascii_letters is a string constant which contains all the letters in ASCII ranging from A to Z and a to z.
+Its value is non-locale dependent and it is just a concatenation of ascii_uppercase and ascii_lowercase.
+Thus it provides us the whole letter set as a string that can be used as desired.
+##### 2) string.digits:  This is a pre-initialized string that contains all the digits in the Arabic numeral system i.e. 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+It should be kept in mind that even though these are digits, the type is still a string constant, and all digits are concatenated like this – “0123456789”.
+If we want to access specific numbers then we can do so using slicing.
+##### 3) string.punctuation: Apart from letters and digits, python also provides us all the special characters in a pre-initialized string constant.
+These include various kinds of braces, logical operators, comparison operators, arithmetical operators as well as punctuation marks like commas, inverted commas, periods, exclamations marks, and question marks.
+The whole string is – !”#$%&'()*+, -./:;<=>?@[\]^_`{|}~
 ## Tech Stack Used:-
 ![Techstack](https://github.com/gauraishwarya/Project-Images/blob/main/Power%20Bi%20icon.png?raw=true)
 ## Steps:-